eDiscovery Daily Blog

 Pitfalls Associated with Self-Collection of Data by Custodians: eDiscovery Best Practices

-Last week, we covered the Burd v.
+In a prior article, we covered the Burd v.
 Ford Motor Co. case where the court granted the plaintiff’s motion for a deposition of a Rule 30(b)(6) witness on the defendant’s search and collection methodology involving self-collection of responsive documents by custodians based on search instructions provided by counsel.
 In light of that case and a recent client experience of mine, I thought it would be appropriate to revisit this topic that we addressed a couple of years ago.

 I’ve worked with a number of attorneys who have turned over the collection of potentially responsive files to the individual custodians of those files, or to someone in the organization responsible for collecting those files (typically, an IT person).
 Self-collection by custodians, unless managed closely, can be a wildly inconsistent process (at best).
 In some cases, those attorneys have instructed those individuals to perform various searches to turn “self-collection” into “self-culling”.
 Self-culling can cause at least two issues: